python-control/python-control/doc/conventions.rst

 Discrete time systems
 ---------------------
-By default, all systems are considered to be continuous time systems.
-A discrete time system is created by specifying the 'time base' dt.
-The time base argument can be given when a system is constructed:
+A discrete time system is created by specifying a nonzero 'timebase', dt.
+The timebase argument can be given when a system is constructed:

 * dt = None: no timebase specified
 * dt = 0: continuous time system